CFP National Championship: Record-setters Smith, Saban power Alabama past Ohio State

 Jones completed 36 of 45 passes for 464 yards and five scores in the win.
 HIs yardage total set a record for the most ever in the CFP finale.
 His 36 completions and five scores also tied CFP title game records.

+"I think we are the best team to ever play," Jones said.
+"We are so happy to have won this game and put the icing on the cake.

+"There wasn't a lot of pressure. we just wanted to go out there and play the game we've played since we were 5 years old."

-With the victory, Alabama coach Nick Saban passed legendary coach Bear Bryant for the most national championships in the history of college football (seven).
+With the victory, Saban passed legendary coach Bear Bryant for the most national championships in the history of college football (seven).

+"I just love this team so much and what they've been able to do.
+I can't even put it into words," Saban said.

 The game appeared to be headed toward a second-half shootout before the Crimson Tide took control in the second quarter.
 Alabama outscored Ohio State 28-10 in the frame to break the game open.

 Defensive stops were in short supply for either team early on.
 The Buckeyes -- who dealt with COVID-19-related issues in the weeks before the game -- ruled out two starting defensive linemen due to COVID-19 protocol hours before kickoff.
-They also played without two of their kickers.
+Ohio State (7-1) also played without two of their kickers.

 Alabama forced Ohio State to go three-and-out on its first drive of the game.
 The Crimson Tide then put together a 12-play, 78-yard touchdown drive.
 They capped off the possession with a one-yard rushing touchdown by Harris to take an early edge.